 The Rotary Club of Frinton-on-Sea is located on the East Coast of England and covers Frinton, Walton, Great Holland, Kirby, Thorpe and outlying communities.
 Frinton-on-Sea was, until late Victorian times, just a few cottages, farms and a church.
 In the 1890’s Richard Powell Cooper began developing the town, stipulating the quality of housing and hotels and prohibiting boarding houses and pubs.
 Frinton became the host to high society early in the 20th century, with the Prince of Wales (and Mrs Simpson), Winston Churchill, Gracie Fields, Douglas Fairbanks (and Junior) being regular visitors along with many other popular society luminaries and celebrities.

 Frinton’s first chip shop opened in 1992 and its first pub opened in 2000.

 Among the attractions are the annual festival, the famous Frinton Summer Theatre, biennial Open Gardens event, the wonderful Golf, Cricket, Yacht, Tennis clubs and its central shopping street, Connaught Avenue, with predominately owner-operated shops and eateries..
 Not forgetting of course the splendid, award winning beaches and huts which attract thousands of visitors year on year.

-Walton-on-the-Naze is along the coast, which by the beginning of the 19th century had become a popular seaside resort. and working hard to live up to its reputation as ‘England’s friendliest resort’.
-With a magnificent Pier and a collection of fine hostelries and amusements for all the family.
-Also home to the Walton Yacht Club, Titchmarsh Marina and our RNLI Lifeboat Station.
+Walton-on-the-Naze is just up along the coast; from the start f the 19th century, it had become and remains a popular seaside resort. working hard to live up to its reputation as ‘England’s friendliest resort’.
+With a Pier, a collection of fine hostelries and amusements for all the family.
+Home to the Walton Boat Club, Titchmarsh Marina and our RNLI Lifeboat Station.